 If you add a second parrot, the size should be near-double.
 Some owners provide 50% more room when adding another parrot, but smaller cages are more likely to result in hostility.

 Two parrots will get along better when they’re introduced to each other correctly.

-Here’s a beginners guide for introducing parrots:
+Here’s a beginners guide for introducing a pair of parrots:

 Keep The Parrots In Separate Rooms And Cages

 A new parrot may have illnesses or diseases from the pet store or breeder’s cages.
-The new parrot’s sickness may not be noticeable immediately, but it’ll become apparent.
+The new parrot’s sickness may not be noticeable immediately, but it’ll likely become apparent.

 Look for signs of illness, such as the following:

 - Odd-colored feces.